 - If you’re a smoker, then don’t smoke during the recovery process.
 Smoking can inhibit the proper healing of the wounds in your mouth and can cause complications that lead to infection.

-For Affordable Wisdom Teeth Removal You Can Trust – Carson & Carson, DDS
+For Affordable Wisdom Teeth Removal, Call the Oral Surgeons at Carson & Carson, DDS